Wade Hampton High School

 Greenville Senior High School.
 The original buildings were torn down and the new building campus re-opened in January 2006 on the same site.

 Namesake

 Wade Hampton High School takes its name from Wade Hampton III who was one of the largest slave owners in the country, and went on to serve in the confederate army and as the governor of South Carolina.
 He later was elected as a U.S. Senator from the state.
 His campaign as governor was marked by extensive violence by the Red Shirts, a paramilitary group that served the Democratic Party by disrupting elections and suppressing black and Republican voting in the state.
 They contributed to the Democrats regaining control of the state government in this period.

 The name has garnered mild controversy in the community, but so far there is no real push to get the name changed, despite efforts from students and other members of the community.

-The school was opened in the fall of 1960, a time when it was not uncommon to name schools after confederate generals and other historical figures, that would deter African American attendance at their schools.